cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

     </body>
 </html>
 ```
+{% endraw %}

-Every blog post will has a very similar structure so it makes sense to make use of a Layout page here too.
-Again, this layout is small, defining the Bootstrap grid layout and setting the blog title, date published and and blog content through Liquid.
+Every blog post has a very similar structure so it makes sense to make use of a Layout page here too for defining the Bootstrap grid layout and setting the blog title, date published and blog content through Liquid syntax.
+Layout pages can use other layout pages.
+Using Front Matter defined at the top of the page, I configured the Post Layout page to make use of the main layout:

 {:.code-block}
+{% raw %}
 ```
 ---
 layout: main